Quplet/NoShieldDelay/README.md

 This mod bypasses this by using mixin to alter the `5` constant, allowing comparison between any given integer 0 thorough 5.

-This mod is supposed to be an alternative to Revvilo's Responsive Shields.
+This mod is supposed to be an alternative to [Revvilo's Responsive Shields](https://github.com/Revvilo/Responsive-Shields).
 Because of this, if Revvilo ever makes a Fabric port of their own, I will cease maintaining this project.
+Give it a look if you need a Forge equivalent.
 ----------
 ## Setup